kslides/kslides/README.md

 `HTML to kotlinx.html` in "Marketplace"

 ### Formatting
-Do not instruct IntelliJ to automatically format your code when you commit your code.
+Disable IntelliJ automatic formatting your code when you commit.
 The presentation html files are space-sensitive and might not work if they are formatted.

 ### Images